 Often, it is sufficient to have VisIt just compute the mapped variable and then allow the user to use the result variable in other expressions.
 However, for convenience, the wizard also offers a number of options common to the work of comparing the mapped variable to another variable.
-This last window in the wizard allows the user to select from among several common methods for comparing the mapped variable to another variable on the target mesh.
+This last window in the wizard allows the user to select from among several common methods for comparing the mapped variable to another variable to another variable to another variable and then allows the user to select from the target mesh.
 By selecting the Expression with option, the user is then offered the ability to select a variable already defined on the target mesh from the pull down list.
 Then, the user can select from one of several common methods for comparing the two variables.
-For example, the Absolute value of difference choice will have the effect of creating a single expression that computes the difference in the donor and selected variables and then take its absolute value.
+For example, the Absolute value of difference choice will have the effect of creating a single expression